RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 We will then explore the various challenges that must be addressed to construct such an architecture.
 Currently, this is merely a theoretical architecture.
 Building certain components remains an open problem, and assembling all the modules will pose an additional challenge.

-{% include figure.liquid loading="eager" path="assets/img/blog/jepa/jepa_brain.png" width=400 class="image-fluid mx-auto d-block" caption="High Level View of LeCun's Architecture for Intelligence" alt="High Level View of LeCun's Architecture for Intelligence" source="https://openreview.net/pdf?id=BZ5a1r-kVsf"%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/jepa/jepa_brain.png" width=400 class="image-fluid mx-auto d-block" caption="High Level View of LeCun's Architecture for Intelligence" alt="High Level View of LeCun's Architecture for Intelligence" source="https://openreview.net/pdf?id=BZ5a1r-kVsf"%}

 This architecture contains different proposed components.
 We will explain these components and their relationships.